Habam/EllipsizBigDataProducts/chapter2.md

 -	National security
 -	Others

-We developed the solution based on the big data technologies including Spark, machine learning, and so on.
+We developed the solution based on the big data technologies including Hadoop, Spark, machine learning, and so on.